 Franciscan is known for their red wines especially their Cabernet Sauvignon.
-Several tours and tastings are offered including a vineyard tour, a sensory seminar, and also a tasting of blended only wines – call for reservations.
-The general tasting bar is open to the public and you can walk right in without an appointment.
+Several tours and tastings are offered including a vineyard tour, a sensory seminar, and also a tasting of blended only wines – call or see their website for making reservations.
+The general tasting bar is open to the public and you can walk in without an appointment.
 The metal topped counter surrounds the main tasting area and like many large Napa Valley wineries, can be quite crowded at certain times of the year.
 The tasting room staff is quite friendly and as with any large tasting room in the valley, the less people tasting, the more positive the experience.

-Franciscan’s history in the Napa Valley dates back to 1975 with their first vintage, a Cabernet Sauvignon made by the late Justin Meyer (of Silver Oak Winery fame).
+Franciscan’s history in the Napa Valley dates back to 1973 with their first vintage, a Cabernet Sauvignon made by the late Justin Meyer (of Silver Oak Winery fame).
 The well-known vintner August Huneeus (owner of Quintessa Winery) was instrumental in forming their proprietary Bordeaux blend.
 As with other hallmark wineries in the valley, Franciscan has a signature Cabernet Sauvignon wine, and this is called Magnificat.
 Great care goes into the making of their wines.
 All juice is fermented and then aged separately based on specific lots in the vineyards.
 The wine is integrated during their blending trials just before bottling which is a fairly time intensive process.
 Consider the fact they start with approximately 400 small lots and some years only end up with half of this making the cut.

 Choose from three flights of tastings – each flight includes a souvenir glass.
 If you enjoy big red wines try their Altitude flight – these are all wines from their Mt.
 Veeder collection.
 Mt.
 Veeder Winery is part of Franciscan and is located at about 2000 feet in the western Mayacamas mountains.
 Sit in the gardens at Mondavi winery and look west, you will be looking in the general direction of Mt.
 Veeder.
 Mt.
 Veeder is its own separate winery under the same ownership, and its wine is actually made on site at Franciscan.
 Their Veeder Reserve is a big wine using only the best grapes from their property.
 It is a full bodied wine strong in tannins with a long slightly peppery finish.